-The products described in this manual are warranted to be free from defect in material and workmanship for a period of one year from the date of shipment.
-Within the one year warranty period we shall replace, repair or reimburse the customer the original price of such products which are returned to us with shipping charges prepaid and which are determined by us to be defective.
+The products described in this manual are warranted to be free from defect in material and workmanship for a period of two years from the date of shipment.
+Within the two year warranty period we shall replace or repair such products which are returned to us with shipping charges prepaid and which are determined by us to be defective.
 This warranty does not apply to any product which has been subjected to misuse, negligence or accident; or misapplied; or modified; or improperly installed.